Photos from shooting in downtown St. Louis show more of the gunmen sought by police

 People are also reading…

-Police said they don't know how many people in all fired shots inside the building.
+Police said they don’t know how many people fired shots inside the building.
 The rampage was on the fifth floor of the loft building that had been converted into glass-walled suites.
 During the day, the offices are used by tutoring centers, home health care providers and salons.
-Police didn’t say how the teens gained access to the building.
-The party had been advertised on social media, and attendees had to message the organizers to get in.
+Police didn’t say how the teens gained access to the building, but the party had been advertised on social media, and attendees had to message the organizers to get in.

 The shooting killed Makao Moore, 17, a junior at Sumner High School who lived with his father on Enright Avenue.